The physicists tell us that we are all watching our own movie and there´s no reality in the things we see:

 Embedded into a social context, a sculpture or installation needs to ask questions about the place it is occupying, its surrounding community, its history, about society.
 The relevance of public art depends on whether it is capable of creating a relationship between the people and their local environment, whether it can question their memories, their perception, challenge their behaviours or viewing habits.
 Only art can ask a question and come up with an answer at the same time, no matter how far fetched it might look.
 It is this speed, like a wink of the eye – almost simultaneousness – that catches people´s attention and provokes thoughts.
 Images loose their value very quickly, as everything does in a society that is constantly looking for the extreme.
 I think for the best answer art can be just as ephemeral and use all the short lived and common stuff: it should play all those keys and speak the language of society – so it can keep up with it.

-I was born in Munich, Germany where I studied sculpture and art history at the Academy of Visual Arts.
+I studied sculpture and art history at the Academy of Visual Arts in Munich, Germany.
 Based in my studios in Munich and Brighton I have since worked as a freelance artist on public art projects, large scale sculptures and installations, exhibitions, performances.
-Artist residencies include Village Nomade, La Corbiere Switzerland 2006 and Wysing Arts Centre, Bourn, Cambridgeshire, 2008.
-Giving art workshops for schools, social organisations and companies for people of all ages is my ever inspiring side line.
+Artist residencies include Village Nomade, La Corbiere Switzerland 2006 and Wysing Arts Centre, Cambridge 2008.
+Giving art workshops for schools, social organisations, communities and companies is my ever inspiring side line.
+Head to Instagram oliverhein_artist and roadside_sculptures or imarvel_design to see my posts with ideas, impressions, more videos and photos about my projects.

-”Lichtwürfel”, a light sculpture for a new Kindergarten, Munich, Germany
+2019 ”Lichtwürfel”, a light installation for a new Kindergarten in Munich

 2014 ”Hidden Lines” , a public video and light installation for the Brighton Digital Festival